Berkeley Haas School of Business: Everything You Need to Know

 Berkeley Haas School of Business MBA Insider’s Guide

-Our Insider’s Guide to the Berkeley Haas School of Business is based on our consultations with Haas MBA students, admissions committee members, and alumni about their Haas experiences.
+Our Insider’s Guide to the Berkeley Haas School of Business Business is based on our consultations with Haas MBA students, admissions committee members, and alumni about their Haas experiences.
 We take an in-depth look at life as a Berkeley Haas MBA student, examining how the school’s location, class size, curriculum, alumni network, and focus on teamwork all affect its culture and MBA experience.
-Then we discuss how traditions such as its student-initiated and student-led courses have resulted in unique classes over the years, such as “Improvisational Leadership,” “Wine Industry,” and “Life as an Entrepreneur.”
+Then we discuss how traditions such as its student-initiated and student-led courses have resulted in unique classes, which throughout the years have included “Improvisational Leadership,” “Wine Industry,” and “Life as an Entrepreneur.”
 Through our guide, you will learn more about how the Haas Defining Leadership Principles—Question the Status Quo, Confidence Without Attitude, Students Always, and Beyond Yourself—are integrated across core and elective courses.
-Further, you can read more about Berkeley Haas’s 13 academic areas of emphasis, which are similar to majors.
-Our guide allows you to dive deeply into the incredible program that continues to grow under her leadership.
+Further, you can read more about Berkeley Haas’s 13 academic areas of emphasis (comparable to majors) and Dean Jenny Chatman.
+Our guide allows you to dive deeply into the incredible program that continues to grow under Dean Chatman’s leadership.

 Download for Free